 I ask myself, in light of these events we are all witnessing, is that component of our mission enough to drive change?
 I think not, so, today, I challenge everyone within the campus community to take a moment.
 Reflect on these events.
 Reflect on your own compassion toward humanity.
 Then, accept responsibility to help affect the change we all know is desperately needed in every corner of this country.

 Work hard to educate yourself on these issues and the injustice we are witnessing.
 Take a stand in your home, your place of worship, and your community.
 Vote.
 Donate time to just causes.
 Open your heart and love one another.
-Diversity and tolerance is not a onetime theme that we pay attention to only when horrible things like this happen, it’s a journey that provides many lessons along the way, embrace it.
+Diversity and tolerance are not a one-time theme that we pay attention to only when horrible things like this happen, it’s a journey that provides many lessons along the way, so embrace it.
 We are stronger together.

 I’ve compiled a short list of books from the conversations I’ve had that may be helpful in driving thoughts and critical conversations.
 I encourage you all to be catalysts of change.
 Let’s ensure UC is a diverse, tolerant, and safe place for everyone.